Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

      - ScienceDirect

    * - Full_Content_Database
-     - Provides access to databases that are a collection of content items that are not otherwise part of a serial or monograph (i.e. non-aggregated).
+     - Provides access to databases that are a collection of content items that are not aggregated into titles (i.e. not part of a serial or book or other title).
+Full_Content_Database may include multimedia materials.
      - Cochrane

    * - Multimedia